 Brushing morning and night is a great habit to preserve oral health.
 When you’re on the run, it can be tricky to keep up brushing habits.
 Luckily, there are options available if you need to brush on the run.
 From folding, travel toothbrushes to single-use, no water needed brushing options, you can find something that works for you to keep your teeth clean anywhere life takes you.

 #4 Rinse it Away

-Sometimes, despite your best efforts you don’t have the time to wait 20 minutes after eating to brush your teeth and avoid bad breath from food particles.
-If you’re in need of a quick freshen up and you can’t brush up without risking brushing away enamel, consider using a high-quality oral rinse to swish away some sticky food particles.
+Sometimes, despite your best efforts, you don’t have the time to wait 20 minutes after eating to brush your teeth and avoid bad breath from food particles.
+Which mouth freshener is best for kissing?
+We always recommend our high-quality oral rinse to swish away some sticky food particles.
 If you choose your rinse wisely, you can use one that helps balance oral pH to help prevent caries while you freshen up.

 #5 Chew Some Gum

 Oral rinse not your speed?
 Consider popping a piece of xylitol chewing gum to freshen breath and strengthen your teeth at the same time.
 Xylitol-containing products, unlike sugar-containing gums and mints, have shown potential to help prevent caries from developing.
 Additionally, chewing gum can help fight off the unpleasant effects of dry mouth.

 You may actually be more concerned about having bad breath than you really need to be.
 If you have used the above remedies to treat the condition of your breath, chances are good that your efforts have paid off.
 If you still have concerns about your breath, be sure to share them with your dental care team or your doctor at your next visit.
 If there’s a bigger underlying problem that’s negatively impacting your breath, they can help you find the underlying causes and treat them.